Constructive Ackermann's interpretation: Acknowledgement

 \section{Acknowledgement}

+This paper is the author's master's thesis.
 The author would like to thank the author's advisor Otto van Koert for improving the grammatical and style of this paper.
-The author also wants to express the gratitude to David Charles McCarty and Stewart Shapiro for their encouragement on the author's work.
+The author is also grateful to the referee for pointing out grammatical errors and making helpful suggestions.
+The author also wants to express the gratitude to David Charles McCarty, Stewart Shapiro and Andr\'es E. Caicedo for their encouragement on the author's work.

 \overfullrule=0pt